LuciaHeredia/EncryptDecryptMessageLibrary/README.md

 # EncryptDecryptMessageLibrary

 ## Description:
-- Send an encrypted message(in this example via Firebase Realtime) with a secret key of ypur choice.
+- Send an encrypted message(in this example via Firebase Realtime) with a secret key of your choice.
 - Decrypt message received(in this example from Firebase Realtime) only with the secret key from before.